Do bonds have more fun?

 - Tax-ability — generally, interest payments on federal government bonds are exempt from state income taxes; municipal bonds are exempt from federal and state income taxes (in the issuing state); and corporate and sovereign government bonds are subject to all income taxes.
 These interest payments are treated as ordinary income.

-- Security — some bonds have no assurance of repayment other than the contractual guarantee of the issuer (aka “full faith and credit” or “general obligation”); other bonds are secured by collateral which may be physical assets or, in the case of government issuers, future tax collections or other revenues such as highway toll receipts.
+- Security — some bonds have no assurance of repayment other than the contractual guarantee of the issuer (aka “full faith and credit” or “general obligation”); other bonds are secured by physical assets or, in the case of government issuers, future tax collections or other revenues such as highway tolls or water bill payments.

 The coupon (i.e., the interest rate) is determined by the interplay of these features.